Skip to secondary navigation Skip to main content

 F

-• Formal: Officially sanctioned or recognized.
+• Formal: Officially approved or recognized.

 • Frequently: Activities that are performed approximately 60%-89% of the time.